-Inpatient treatment centers are often staffed with full-time physicians, psychiatrists and other counselors to ensure proper care and medical supervision during someone’s stay.
-The Bluffs Rehab is staffed with trained professionals to assess and provide treatment for other mental or physical health conditions, which is beneficial because the program addresses all issues surrounding addiction.
+Inpatient treatment centers are often staffed with full-time physicians, psychiatrists, and other counselors to ensure proper care and medical supervision during someone’s stay.
+Vertava Health of Ohio is staffed with trained professionals to assess and provide treatment for other mental or physical health conditions, which is beneficial because this program aims to address all issues surrounding addiction.

 Residential Drug Rehab Programs: Components Of Inpatient Treatment

 Residential or inpatient rehab programs are designed to help people detox from harmful substances, engage in therapy and treatment and connect with others struggling with similar problems.
 While many rehab programs differ in approach, effective facilities should offer several components of quality inpatient care.
 Components of inpatient treatment include:

 - Behavioral therapy and counseling